Globals

 WARNING

-), your script will override bashunit's version.
+If you source a script in your tests that defines a function with the same name as one of these globals (like log), your script will override bashunit's version.
 To keep using bashunit's implementation, copy the original function under a new name before sourcing and call that copy explicitly:

 eval "bashunit_$(declare -f log)"